lchski/hoc-questions-analysis/README.md

 - Full question content (pulling from the _Notice Paper_ for the day a question was put forward, e.g., [the _Notice Paper_ for December 7, 2015, with the first four questions from the 42<sup>nd</sup> Parliament, 1<sup>st</sup> session](https://www.ourcommons.ca/DocumentViewer/en/42-1/house/sitting-4/order-notice/page-11), listed under the “Questions” section)
 - For verbal responses, the responder name and response content (pulling from the _Debates_, e.g., [the response to Q-17 in the _Debates_ for January 25, 2016](https://www.ourcommons.ca/DocumentViewer/en/42-1/house/sitting-8/hansard#sob8766785), listed under the “Questions on the Order Paper” section)

 Taking advantage of [the XML data offered by the House of Commons](https://www.ourcommons.ca/en/open-data), we can automate this parsing.
 It’s not perfect—[e.g., there are a few question/response details missing](https://github.com/lchski/parliamentary-questions-analysis/blob/master/scripts/load/update-question-details-from-web.R#L90-L107)—but this goes a long way to building a consolidated list of questions and responses.
+We can cover back to the 39<sup>th</sup> Parliament, the earliest with full XML coverage.